What is dysthymia?

 - Low self-esteem

 To diagnose this condition, an adult must have a depressed mood for at least 2 years (or one year in children and adolescents), along with at least 2 of the above symptoms.
 The symptoms of this illness may look like other mental health conditions.
-Always consult a health care provider for a diagnosis.
+Always talk with a healthcare provider for a diagnosis.

 How is dysthymia diagnosed?

-Depression often occurs with other conditions, such as heart disease, or cancer.
-It may also occur with substance abuse or anxiety disorders.
+Depression often happens with other conditions, such as heart disease, or cancer.
+It may also happen with substance abuse or anxiety disorders.
 Often, people with dysthymia grow accustomed to the mild depressive symptoms and do not seek help.
 But, early diagnosis and treatment is key to recovery.

 A diagnosis may be made after a careful psychiatric exam and medical history done by a mental health professional.